 The Power of Protest—and Its Limitations

-Globally, the proliferation of protests that marked 2019 has continued, now fueled by the economic fallout of the coronavirus pandemic, but also the rising food and fuel prices caused by the war in Ukraine.
+Globally, the proliferation of protests that marked 2019 has continued, now fueled by the rising food and fuel prices caused by the war in Ukraine.
 Meanwhile, even as new waves of protest have erupted in authoritarian countries like Iran and more recently China, developments since 2019 in Algeria and Sudan, where protesters ousted individual leaders but have so far been unable to dislodge the entrenched military elites that really hold power, have exposed the limitations of civil resistance.